jajcayn/pygpso/README.md

 best_point = opt.run(objective_function)
 ```

-The package offers plotting functions for visualising the results.
-Again, those are documented and showcased in the [example notebook](examples/0-basic-optimisation.ipynb).
+The package also offers plotting functions for visualising the results.
+Again, those are documented and showcased in [the **examples** directory](examples/).

 ### Notes
 Gaussian Processes regression uses normalised coordinates within the bounds [0, 1].
 All normalisation and de-normalisation is done automatically, however when you want to call `predict_y` on GPR model, do not forget to pass normalised coordinates.
 The normalisation is handled by `sklearn.MinMaxScaler` and `ParameterSpace` instance offers a convenience functions for this: `ParameterSpace.normalise_coords(orig_coords)` and `ParameterSpace.denormalise_coords(normed_coords)`.

 Plotting of the ternary tree (`gpso.plotting.plot_ternary_tree()`) requires `igraph` package, whose layout function is exploited.
 If you want to see the resulting beautiful tree, please install `python-igraph`.

-Support of saver (for saving models run, e.g. timeseries along with the optimisation) is provided by `PyTables` (and `pandas`).
+Support of saver (for saving models run, e.g. timeseries along with the optimisation) is provided by `PyTables` (and `pandas` if you're saving results to `DataFrame`s).

 ## Known bugs and future improvements
 * currently cannot be installed through `pip` from PyPI, since `GPFlow` 2.0 is not on PyPI yet
-* saving of GP surrogate is now hacky, as `GPFlow` not yet officially supports saving / loading of the models due to bug in `tensorflow`.
-The hacky way supports basic kernels and mean functions, i.e. no kernel operations (such as sum or multiplication) allowed (for now).
+* saving of GP surrogate is now hacky, as `GPFlow` not yet officially supports saving / loading of the models due to [bug in `tensorflow`](https://github.com/tensorflow/tensorflow/issues/34908).
+The hacky way, unfortunately, only supports basic kernels and mean functions, i.e. no kernel operations (such as sum or multiplication) allowed (for now).
 * once `GPFlow` 2.0 is out there and supports saving, this package will be updated accordingly

 ## Final notes